-Despite economic challenges, German start-ups are resilient and optimistic about the future.
+Despite economic challenges, German start-ups are proving resilient and are optimistic about the future.
 One key to success: close cooperation with universities and their start-up support, as provided by the Startup Port in the Hamburg metropolitan region.

 Job engine sputters, optimism remains

-Strategic reorientation towards profitability
+Strategic realignment towards profitability

 Sustainability and internationality as fixed parameters